Nearest Neighbor CCP-Based Molecular Sequence Analysis: Experimental Setup

+We use $3$ datasets for our experiments.
+The effectiveness of the k-NN algorithm is heavily dependent on the quality and scale of the dataset, as it uses distance-based calculations.
+To address this, we performed data normalization during preprocessing to ensure that all features contribute equally, improving the accuracy and reliability of the model.
+The datasets used are listed below:

-\textbf{Protein Subcellular Locations} The dataset Protein Subcellular Locations Dataset we employ consists of $5959$ unaligned protein sequences, each corresponding to a different subcellular location~\cite{ProtLoc_website_url}.
-The labels for the classification task are these subcellular sites and there are $11$ unique labels in our dataset.
+\textbf{Protein Subcellular Locations} The Protein Subcellular Locations dataset we used consists of $5959$ unaligned protein sequences, each corresponding to a different subcellular location~\cite{ProtLoc_website_url}.
+The labels for the classification task are these subcellular sites, and there are $11$ unique labels in our dataset.
 These labels correspond to the proteins of plant cells and fungal cells, while animal cells share all localizations with them.
 Table~\ref{tbl_dataset_statistics_protLoc} provides the distribution of classes.

-\textbf{Coronavirus Host} The NIAD Virus Pathogen Database and Analysis Resource(ViPR)~\cite{pickett2012vipr} and GISAID~\cite{gisaid_website_url} are used to retrieve the Spike molecular sequences of CoVs for all of the hosts.
-Table~\ref{tbl_dataset_statistics} (in the supplementary material) comprises details about the $21$ host types with their counts of sequences that we gathered through the annotation of the total of $5558$ complete protein sequence.
+\textbf{Coronavirus Host} The NIAD Virus Pathogen Database and Analysis Resource(ViPR)~\cite{pickett2012vipr} and GISAID~\cite{gisaid_website_url} are used to retrieve Spike molecular sequences of CoVs for all hosts.
+Table~\ref{tbl_dataset_statistics} (in the supplementary material) comprises details about the $21$ host types with their counts of sequences that we gathered through the annotation of the total of $5558$ complete unaligned spike protein sequences.
+We have some hosts that have very few sequences; these sequences ensure that the dataset represents the full diversity of known hosts rather than omitting certain species entirely.
+In addition, a single sequence may still carry host-specific signatures that could be useful for feature analysis.

 \textbf{Human DNA} The data contains $4380$ unaligned Human DNA nucleotide sequences~\cite{human_dna_website_url}.
 A total of $7$ unique labels comprised of a human gene family are G Protein-Coupled, Tyrosine Kinase, Tyrosine Phosphatase, Synthetase, Synthase, Ion Channel, and Transcription Factor.
 Table~\ref{tbl_dataset_statistics_humna_dna} (in the supplementary material) provides the statistics for the dataset.